ashbythorpe/selenider/tests/testthat/_snaps/format.md

       print_lazy(elements[5])
     Output
       A collection of selenider elements selecting:
-      The 5th elements with css selector ".myclass".
+      The 5th element with css selector ".myclass".

 ---